 There is an easement that runs for almost 3 kilometres along the southern side of the Monash Freeway and connects from Lea Road (off Wellington Road) to Waverley Park.
-Potentially this could be constructed as a trail, however, there are likely to be issues with safety as there are limited entry and exit points and connectivity due to housing running along most of it
+Potentially this could be constructed as a trail, however, there are likely to be issues with safety as there are limited entry and exit points and connectivity due to housing running along most of it.

-Key actions: Mulgrave
+Key actions for Mulgrave

-- 1. Future development of social family recreation and parks should be prioritised in the areas identified as a gap in Map 11. - 2.
-Retain Waverley Park for community use.
+1. Future development of social family recreation and parks should be prioritised in the areas identified as a gap in Map 11.